Safeguarding Children Policy

 • The welfare of the child is, and must always be, the paramount consideration.

-• All children and young people have a right to protection from abuse, regardless of age, gender, disability, race, sexual orientation, faith, or belief.
+• All children, young people and vulnerable adults have a right to protection from abuse, regardless of age, gender, disability, race, sexual orientation, faith, or belief.

 • All allegations or suspicions of abuse will be taken seriously and responded to swiftly and appropriately.

-• Effective partnership with children and young people, their parents/carers, and relevant organisations is essential for safeguarding.
+• Effective partnership with children and young people, vulnerable adults and their parents/carers, and relevant organisations is essential for safeguarding.

-Hull City Ladies Football Club believes every child involved in football should enjoy their experience in a safe and positive environment, free from poor practice and abuse.
+Hull City Ladies Football Club believes every child and vulnerable adult involved in football should enjoy their experience in a safe and positive environment, free from poor practice and abuse.
 This responsibility is shared by every adult within our club.

 3. Our Role in Safeguarding

-Hull City Ladies has a duty to protect children and young people from physical, sexual, or emotional harm, neglect, and bullying.
+Hull City Ladies has a duty to protect children, young people and vulnerable adults from physical, sexual, or emotional harm, neglect, and bullying.

 We acknowledge and accept that The FA’s Safeguarding Children Regulations (as detailed in The FA Handbook) apply to everyone involved in football, whether in a paid or voluntary role.
 This includes: